nllz/IRTF-HRPC/draft-research.md

 ### DNS

 The Domain Name System (DNS) {{RFC1035}}, provides service discovery capabilities, and provides a mechanism to associate human readable names with services.
-The DNS system is organized around a set of independently operated 'Root Servers' run by organizations around the web which enact ICANN's policy by answering queries for which organizations have been delegated to manage registration under each Top Level Domain (TLD).
+The DNS system is organized around a set of independently operated 'Root Servers' run by organizations around the web which function in line with ICANN's policy by answering queries for which organizations have been delegated to manage registration under each Top Level Domain (TLD).
 The DNS is organized as a rooted tree, and this brings up political and social concerns over control.
 Top Level domains are maintained and determined by ICANN.
 These namespaces encompass several classes of services.
 The initial name spaces including '.Com' and '.Net', provide common spaces for expression of ideas, though their policies are enacted through US based companies.
 Other name spaces are delegated to specific nationalities, and may impose limits designed to focus speech in those forums both to promote speech from that nationality, and to comply with local limits on expression and social norms.
 Finally, the system has recently been expanded with additional generic and sponsored name spaces, for instance '.travel' and '.ninja', which are operated by a range of organizations which may independently determine their registration policies.
 This new development has both positive and negative implications in terms of enabling human rights.
 Some individuals argue that it undermines the right to freedom of expression because some of these new gtlds have restricted policies on registration and particular rules on hate speech content.
 Others argue that precisely these properties are positive because they enable certain (mostly minority) communities to build safer spaces for association, thereby enabling their right to freedom of association.
 An often mentioned example is an application like .gay.

 DNS has significant privacy issues per {{RFC7626}}.
 Most notable the lack of encryption to limit the visibility of requests for domain resolution from intermediary parties, and a limited deployment of DNSSEC to provide authentication, allowing the client to know that they received a correct, "authoritative", answer to a query.
 In response to the privacy issues, the IETF DNS PRIVate Exchange (DPRIVE) Working Group is developing mechanisms to provide confidentiality to DNS transactions, to address concerns surrounding pervasive monitoring {{RFC7258}}.